Frequently Asked Questions

 All restrictions on current gifts will be honored, and those gifts will continue to support the individual university programs, facilities, and initiatives for which they are intended.

-If and when a combination takes place, the assets of both institutions will be managed under a single umbrella.
+When combination takes place, the assets of both institutions will be managed under a single umbrella.
 This includes the endowments of both St. Ambrose and Mount Mercy, where those funds will be merged and invested together.
 Individual funds will continue to be tracked separately and earnings will be allocated to the appropriate St. Ambrose and Mount Mercy funds so that the individual funds grow as part of the whole.
 Donors may still designate the campus, program, or specific purpose that they would like their donation to be used for and those designations will be honored.
 If you would like your donation to be used for the Mount Mercy campus and Mount Mercy students, please make sure to note that designation at the time of your donation.

 For the community

-We have brought community leaders into our collaboration discussions over the last few months.
+We have brought community leaders into our collaboration discussions over the last year.
 Many are enthused by the opportunities this partnership will bring to the Eastern Iowa workforce, as industries struggle with issues like labor shortages and economic uncertainty.
 They have offered Statements of Support for this important work that can be found here.

 We hope and expect that our legacies and relationships will deepen.
 We know we would not be the institutions we are today without our legacy partnerships.
 Today, our goal is to respond to the rapidly evolving educational landscape and the imperative to adapt.
 We believe that as this partnership will make each of our institutions stronger, our legacy partnerships also will benefit.